Lockheed Martin, EMC to develop tech projects in Israel

-JERUSALEM (Reuters) - Defence contractor Lockheed Martin Corp (LMT.N) and data storage equipment maker EMC Corp EMC.N said on Sunday they plan to jointly invest in advanced technology projects at a tech park in southern Israel.
+JERUSALEM, Jan 26 (Reuters) - Defence contractor Lockheed Martin Corp and data storage equipment maker EMC Corp said on Sunday they plan to jointly invest in advanced technology projects at a tech park in southern Israel.

 The companies intend to jointly develop partnerships with Israeli industry, government and academic institutions in the city of Beersheba to explore research and development projects in cloud computing, data analytics and cyber technologies.